Seunghan: 2025–present: Solo debut with Waste No Time

 On November 15, 2024, SM announced that Seunghan was preparing to debut as a solo artist in the second half of 2025.
 The same day, he opened official social media channels and shared several new photos.
 In June 2025, SPOTV News reported that Seunghan's solo debut was scheduled for July, with SM confirming the news later the same day.
 More information was made available over the following days, with SM announcing that Seunghan would be modifying his stage name as to be stylized as "XngHan", pronounced the same way but stylized with an X, which, according to the company, was to signify "infinite potential and crossover."
-It was also announced that he would be embarking on a new project, XngHan&Xoul, which will see him joined by two professional dancers, with the possibility of future expansion under the "Xoul" brand.
+It was also announced that he would be embarking on a new project, XngHan & Xoul, which will see him joined by two professional dancers, with the possibility of future expansion under the "Xoul" brand.

-Waste No Time, Seunghan's debut single album, was released on July 31.
+Waste No Time, Seunghan's debut single album, was released on July 31, 2025.
 The two-song album was promoted under the Xnghan&Xoul brand as a collaboration with two professional dancers.

+On April 3, 2026, SM announced the release of his first extended play titled Glow which is expected to drop on the 27th.
+The EP will include five songs, including the title track of the same name.